Can Angelfish Live With Cherry Barb?

 Tank Requirements for Angelfish + Cherry Barb

 To keep Angelfish and Cherry Barb together, you need at minimum a 30 gallon tank.
+Angelfish should be kept in a school of 5+.
 Cherry Barb should be kept in a school of 6+.
 Provide adequate filtration, stable temperature with a heater, and hiding spots to reduce stress.

 Species Profiles